MINI COOPER POWER STEERING

 What to do:

 All of the above parts are critical components in your power steering system.
 If you find your power steering is malfunctioning in any way, take your Mini to a service expert.
-For the best service at an excellent price, visit us at the German Car Depot, where we provide the same expert care and service as a Dealership, but at a fraction of the cost to repair.
+For the best service at an excellent price, stop by our shop in Hollywood, or Call us 954-921-1515 where we provide the same expert care and service as a Dealership, but at a fraction of the cost to repair.